Deification of Captain Shin

 12. Straits Settlements Records R38, No. 195, 6 October 1860.
 The full text of the petition dated 28 August 1860 can be found in Tharumaratham Chelliah (1955) War in Negeri Sembilan, Academic Exercise (B. A.), University of Malaya, Singapore.
 See Appendix B(2), pp. 66 - 67.
 See also the introductory by Khoo Kay Kim in Sherifa Khan (1986) The making of modern Negeri Sembilan: 1874 - 1898.
 Chelliah's B. A. thesis was referenced rather heavily by Parkinson (1960) when events in Sungai Ujong was recounted.
 See C. N. Parkinson (1960) British intervention in Malaya: 1867 - 1877, University of Malaya Press, Singapore, pp. 167 - 170, 175, 178, 180.
 The disturbance was also reported in the Singapore Free Press (6 September 1860, p.
 2).
 Production of tin was normalized by October 1860.
 See Khoo (1972), p.
 78 and also SSR R38 (6 October 1860).
 This data is not aligned with what was normally recounted in popular Chinese literature, that the length of the Sino-Malay clash was approximately 6 months.

-13. Only internal records kept by the Temple can help to answer the question of when the second deity was introduced to the Temple.
+13. Only internal records kept by the Temple (although all official records prior to 1915 are lost, see SSSY (1989), p.
+176) can help to answer the question of when the second deity was introduced to the Temple.

-One potential clue is the plaque carrying the words 仙師四師宫 (The Palace of the Heavenly Counsel and the Fourth Counsel).
-Apparently it officially detached the adjective ‘xian' 仙 in 仙四師爺 to form the Heavenly Counsel 仙師 and the Fourth Counsel 四師.
-The name of the Temple can also be found rendered as 仙四師爺宫 (The Palace of the Fourth Heavenly Counsel), this name is semantically different from the name described earlier.
+One potential clue is the plaque carrying the words 仙師四師宫 (The Palace of the Heavenly Counsel and the 4th Counsel).
+Apparently it officially detached the adjective ‘xian' 仙 in 仙四師爺 to form the Heavenly Counsel 仙師 and the 4th Counsel 四師.
+The plaque was not explicitly dated but it is reasonable to suppose that it was gifted to the Temple in 1902, together with another artwork that read: 南洋開宇宙・吉地鎮山河・何允先送・光緒28年..
+The name of the Temple can also be found rendered as 仙四師爺宫 on the main facade (The Palace of the Fourth Heavenly Counsel), this name is semantically different from the name described earlier.
 Here, the word ‘xian' 仙 is likely used as an adjective.

 14. Lee Yip Lim 李業霖 (1997) Yap Ah Loy's biography 吉隆坡開拓者的足跡: 甲必丹葉亜來的一生.
 The book was published by Huazi Resource and Research Centre Bhd (Centre for Malaysian Chinese Studies) 華社研究中心.
 Lee studied history in Nanyang University, Singapore, and he was a student of Hsu Yun-Tsiao 許雲樵 (1905 - 1981).